 You will be in a private room during your health education session, exam, procedure and recovery.
 The entire visit will take around three hours if you are less than 12 weeks pregnant.
 If you are 12 to 14 weeks pregnant, your visit will last five to six hours.
 In either case, you will need to arrange for someone to drive you home after the procedure.

 When you check in for your appointment, we will verify your insurance information, collect your co-payment if applicable and ask you to complete some forms, including a medical history.
-The UCSF Women's Options Center is integrated into the general Women's Health Center practice; women are not identified in the reception area as desiring pregnancy termination and there are no signs advertising our clinic.
+The UCSF Center for Pregnancy Options is integrated into the general Women's Health Center practice; women are not identified in the reception area as desiring pregnancy termination and there are no signs advertising our clinic.
 This ensures the privacy and safety of our patients and staff.

 Shortly after you arrive, one of our female health educators will bring you to a private room.
 You will discuss and learn about pregnancy options, the abortion procedure and various birth control methods.
 You may remain fully dressed for this part of your appointment.
 The health educator will take your blood pressure, pulse and weight.
 If you brought a support person with you, he or she may stay with you during the health education.
 Since UCSF Medical Center is a teaching hospital, we may ask your permission to have a doctor-in-training listen in on the health education session, which takes around 20 to 40 minutes.